According to Roger Mayer, Jimi Hendrix used the standard Fender 150 set with gauges of .010, .013, .015, .026, .032, and .038.

 The Secrets of Jimi Hendrix’s Guitar Setup: Interview with Roger Mayer

-The Fender 150 referred to a complete set sold at the time (late sixties early seventies).
-In Fender Catalogs From 1953 to 1979 (specifically from 1968) you’ll find the information that Fender branded the set as “Spanish Guitar light gauge Rock ‘N’ Roll”, and that the set included the following strings:
+The Fender 150 set referred to a complete set sold during the late sixties and early seventies.
+According to Fender catalogs from 1953 to 1979 (including 1968), this set was branded as “Spanish Guitar Light Gauge Rock ‘N’ Roll” and included the following strings:

 In case you’re interested in trying out a similar set, nowadays Fender sells these 10-38 sets branded as Fender Hendrix Voodoo Child strings.